xavidop/alexa-ask-aws-cli-docker/README.md

 With the above Docker image a GitHub Action has been created in order to run ASK CLI Commands:

-These GitHub Action is available in the gitHub Actions Marketplace](https://github.com/marketplace/actions/alexa-ask-aws-cli-action)
+This GitHub Action is available in the gitHub Actions Marketplace](https://github.com/marketplace/actions/alexa-ask-aws-cli-action)

 You can use the following example as a way to start:
 ```yaml